Stellarium-EXL/CLBService/README.md

 - Leverages the high speed and low cost of Stellar for per-event anchoring
 - Built using the modern Soroban Smart Contract SDK
 - Persistent and instance storage optimised for audit log access patterns
-- Interoperable with RespondIT's existing Firebase and Horizon REST pipeline
+- Interoperable with CLBService existing Firebase and Horizon REST pipeline

 ## Contract Details